martinssipenko/wp-plugin-template/README.md

 Create a new Jenkins job from template
 ======================================

-Open Jenkins in your browser `http://localhost:8080` click in `New Job`, type a name for your job and select 'Copy existing Job' and in Copy from type `wp-plugin-template`.
-Uncheck the 'Disable Build' checkbox.
-In 'Source Code Management' choose your versioning system and fill required fields.
-In 'Build Triggers' choose `Poll SCM`.
-Click 'Save' at the bottom of page.
-Now you can try to build you plugin, by clicking 'Build Now'.
+Open Jenkins in your browser `http://localhost:8080` click in `New Job`, type a name for your job and select `Copy existing Job` and in `Copy from` type `wp-plugin-template`.
+Uncheck the `Disable Build` checkbox.
+In `Source Code Management` section choose your versioning system and fill required fields.
+In `Build Triggers` section choose `Poll SCM`.
+Click `Save` at the bottom of page.
+Now you can try to build you plugin, by clicking `Build Now`.